 If you are not satisfied with this Evidence of Coverage for any reason, you can rescind the contract and cancel the coverage within 10 days of the date of delivery by notifying and returning this Evidence of Coverage to us.
 If you cancel the coverage, your Premium and other payments, if any, will be refunded, and your coverage will be void from the beginning.
 As a result, you will be charged as a non-Member for Services and benefits you received during the period to which the refund applies.

 Member Services

 Monday through Friday (except holidays) 8 a.m. to 6 p.m.
 PT

-All areas 1-800-813-2000
+All areas1-800-813-2000

 ТТҮ

 All areas711

-Jeffrey A. Collins Language interpretation services
+Language interpretation services

-President, Kaiser Foundation Health Plan and Hospitals of the Northwest All areas1-800-324-8010
+All areas1-800-324-8010

 kp.org